|Using telnet to troubleshoot

 telnet localhost 52110This status server allows the following functions:

 When using the service-based client, a process continuously runs in the background that is responsible for two things:

-Microsoft Windows and Mac OS X. Use the following command to connect to this server.
+This status server does not allow any modifications.
+Use the following command to connect to this server.

 telnet localhost 51110

 Newer operating systems do not come with a Telnet Client.
 This is because a Telnet Client typically connects to a Telnet Server, which is considered insecure and replaced by SSH.
 Telnet Client, by itself, has other uses besides connecting to a Telnet server.
 In technical terms, a Telnet Client is a straightforward TCP/IP client that can connect to any text-based TCP/IP server, such as HTTP, SMTP, IMAP, POP3, and many others.
 As a result, it can be used as an excellent tool for troubleshooting and communicating with any TCP/IP server.

 Trust us.
 Using a Telnet Client for troubleshooting a TCP/IP server (other than Telnet Server) does not pose any security risks.
 Refer to this page for details.

 To enable Telnet Client on Windows, go to Add Remove Windows Features and enable it.

 Netcat is another good simple TCP/IP client that can connect to any text-based TCP/IP server.
 Many Mac and Linux machines come with this utility built-in.
 Here is an example of connecting to a Syncrify Client using Netcat.